 Agricultural exports represented about 50 percent of the total export value of Uganda in 2013.
 Coffee contributes about 18% of total exports.
-Climate induced yield losses for coffee could be in the order of 50-75% by 2050, as a result of a combination of yield reductions and (more importantly) loss of areas where coffee can be grown.
-An illustrative estimate of the value of losses due to a 50% reduction in production of Arabica and Robusta coffee combined, would be about US\$1,235 million in 2050.
+An illustrative estimate of the value of losses due to a 50% reduction (due to climate change) in production of Arabica and Robusta coffee combined, would be about US\$1,235 million in 2050.
 The value of losses in a 75% reduction scenario would be about US\$1850 in 2050.